quaternionmedia/LaunchChess/README.md

 # launchchess

-Play checss with your Novation Launchpad, or other compatible device!
+Play chess with your Novation Launchpad, or other compatible device!

 [launchchess.com](launchchess.com)